-This is external damage caused to the catalytic converter by hitting solid objects in the road, i.e. speed ramps.
-Large rocks etc.
+This is external damage caused to the catalytic converter by hitting solid objects in the road, i.e. speed ramps, large rock etc. If the catalytic converter suffers road damage the monolith inside can be cracked due to it being crushed by movement of the steel can.

 Plugged or Contaminated